kenjis/ci-phpunit-test/docs/FunctionAndClassReference.md

 ### *function* `reset_instance()`

 Resets CodeIgniter instance.
-You must create new controller instance after calling this function.
+You must create a new controller instance after calling this function.

 ~~~php
 reset_instance();